Kindred-Yi/motion-capture/README.md

 python src/scripts/take_pictures.py --output src/data/frames_test
 ```

 3) For each color to depth pair, run the calib_with_image.py below, changing the name each time.
-It is important to make sure to save in the correct directory name as that is how EyehandCalibration.py finds it
+It is important to make sure to save in the correct directory name as that is how EyehandCalibration.py finds it.

 ```
-python src/scripts/calib_with_images.py --rgb src/data/frames_test/color/0000_color.png -f src/data/frames_test/calibration_results/ -n extrinsics_0.yml
+python src/scripts/calib_with_images.py --rgb src/data/frames_test/color/0000_color.png -f src/data/frames_test/calibration_results/ -n extrinsics_0.yml # Optional, but can add --skip-update-intrinsics if you are not able to connect computer to kinect
 ```

 Use the point cloud visualization to see if good or not.
 Or else, play around with MARKER_SEPARATION and MARKER_LENGTH until in the point cloud the red dot is at the right place on the aruco tag.
 A good rule of thumb is MARKER_LENGTH changes how far the red dot is to the kinect camera while MARKER_SEPARATION moves the red dot around on that same distance